eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 In this section, you will learn how to develop a digital twin provider that communicates with its digital twin consumers via [gRPC](https://grpc.io/docs/what-is-grpc/introduction/).
 It is important to note that digital twin providers in Ibeji are protocol-agnostic.
 This means they are not restricted to using gRPC and can employ other communication protocols.

-The `{repo-root-dir}/samples/mixed` directory contains code for the sample digital twin provider used in this tutorial.
-The `{repo-root-dir}/digital-twin-model/src` contains the in-vehicle model in Rust code that you have constructed in [Tutorial: Create an In-vehicle Model With DTDL](../in_vehicle_model/README.md) along with additional signals not needed for this tutorial.
+The `{repo-root-dir}/samples/tutorial` directory contains code for the sample digital twin provider used in this tutorial.
+The `{repo-root-dir}/digital-twin-model/src` contains the in-vehicle model in Rust code that you have constructed in [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md) along with additional signals not needed for this tutorial.

-Throughout this tutorial, the sample contents in the `{repo-root-dir}/samples/mixed` directory are referenced to guide you through the process of creating a digital twin provider.
+Throughout this tutorial, the sample contents in the `{repo-root-dir}/samples/tutorial` directory are referenced to guide you through the process of creating a digital twin provider.

 ### 1.1 Define Digital Twin Provider Interface